 Role: Sir Harry Portland Actor: Macready

-Afterpiece Title: The Folly of Age; or, The Accomplished Lady
+Afterpiece Title: The Folly of Age or The Accomplished Lady

 Performance Comment: Old Gentleman-Delpini; Dancing Master-Cranfield; Music Master-Simmons; Footman-Abbot; Old Lady-Mrs Henley; Maid-Miss Burnett; Young Lady-Mr Delpini.